Your privacy is important to us

 12: How Do You Contact us?

-- To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following
+- To contact us about anything to do with your personal data and data protection, including making a subject access request, please use the following

 13: Changes to this Privacy Notice